hydronica/trial/README.md

 - Tests should be written as [Table Driven Tests](https://github.com/golang/go/wiki/TableDrivenTests) with defined inputs and outputs
 - Each case must have a unique description
+- Tests should be easy to read and change
+- Test shouldn't take too long to complete
 - Each case should be fully isolated
   - doesn't depend on previous cases running
   - order of cases shouldn't matter

+## Features
+ - test that a function functions as expected.
+    - Check results for exact matches including private values (default behavior)
+    - Check results for values contained in others (see Contains function)
+    - Allows for custom compare functions
+  - Catch and test for panics
+    - each test is self isolated so a panic won't stop other cases from running
+    - check for expected panic cases with `ShouldPanic`
+  - Test error cases
+    - Check that function returns an error: `ShouldErr`
+    - Check that an error strings contains expected string: `ExpectedErr`
+    - Check that an error is of expected type: `ExpectedErr: ErrType(err)`
+  - Fail tests that take too long to complete
+    - `trial.New(fn,cases).Timeout(time.Second)`

 ## Getting Starting